 Licensees “cannot sell two or more drinks for one price.”

 The state permits pre-mixed containers of sangria for sale.
 Yet it prohibits pre-mixed margaritas, Long Island Iced Teas, etc.

 Let’s say you’re intoxicated but not driving your car.
 But the person who is driving your car is intoxicated.
 In that case, police can charge both you and the driver with DUI in Virginia Beach.

 Does Virginia have more weird alcohol laws than Utah?

 It is a criminal act to destroy a beer bottle or a cask.

 Judges may not bar invalid or incorrect breath test readings from court, by state law.
 (Apparently, prosecutors want to increase their conviction rates.
 And that’s regardless of the guilt or innocence of those suspected of driving while under the influence.)

-In West Virginia bars are technically illegal, if they don’t also serve food.
+In West Virginia bars are illegal, if they don’t also serve food.

 Bars can advertise alcohol beverage prices, but not brand names.